 Due to all those issues, it turned out that it might be faster to rewrite more screens in Flutter (especially as the UI was not that complex) than to look for a workaround to keep those screens native.
 And in fact, we did just that - a few screens that weren’t initially meant to be rewritten in Flutter were migrated to Flutter.
 That way, we could keep the whole process working in Flutter and avoid extra native communication.
 The entire business logic stayed multiplatform in Dart.

 We also discovered that the native iOS app had some generic view controllers that didn’t play well with Flutter screens.
 We had to develop a custom wrapper for that need which was not a lot of extra work, but it required some native knowledge, and it could be tricky for many Flutter devs.

 The business process we were to develop was intrinsically asynchronous - it involved checking some data in the background and displaying dialogs when the flow changed.
-It meant that we had to develop a way to show Flutter dialogs at any place in the app, both over native and other Flutter screens.
+It meant that we had to develop a way to show Flutter dialogs anywhere in the app, both over native and other Flutter screens.
 It involved maintaining a couple of Flutter engines and managing their lifetime, a challenge that is strictly connected with the add-to-app integration.

 Almost every app communicates with backend services of some sort.
 Unless the Flutter module is heavily isolated (e.g., depends on some third-party APIs that are not used by the native app), another communication point arises between the native app and Flutter.

 When rewriting an existing native module in Flutter, two approaches can be taken:

 One of the reasons Flutter became so popular and is considered a mobile framework of choice for many developers worldwide is the developer experience it provides.